Current disease trends and public health reports

 Key Messages for local services

-• COVID-19 transmission and impact is low and declining.
-The positivity rate of PCR tests decreased to 1% this week.
+- COVID-19 transmission and impact remain low.
+The positivity rate of PCR tests decreased to 4% this week.
 Notifications were predominately from older adults aged 90+ years.

-• Respiratory syncytial virus (RSV) transmission is increasing with moderate impact on young children.
-Test positivity increased to 7%.
+- Respiratory syncytial virus (RSV) transmission increased this week.
+Test positivity increased to 4%.
 Notifications were predominately from children under 5 years.

 To access the full report, please contact the Epidemiology team.
 The full report is available exclusively to NSW Health staff.